Tommy Callaway Identified As Runner Who Slapped Reporter Alex Bozarjian On The Bottom During Live Broadcast

 Tommy Callaway has been identified as the man who allegedly slapped Georgia TV reporter Alex Bozarjian on the bottom on live TV as she was covering a race, CBS News reports.

 As previously reported by The Inquisitr, Bozarjian was covering the annual Enmarket Savannah Bridge Run over the weekend when things took a disturbing turn.
-Bozarjian had her back to the crowd of runners, so she couldn’t see what was going on behind her.
-Most of the runners waved at the camera or gave friendly gestures.
-However, one runner smacked Bozarjian on the bottom, then ran off.
+She had her back to the crowd of runners, so she couldn’t see what was going on behind her.
+Most of the athletes waved at the camera or gave friendly gestures.
+However, one of them smacked Bozarjian on the bottom, then ran off.

-Bozarjian, for her part, though visibly shocked, remained professional while the camera was rolling, laughing it off while simultaneously trying to scan the crowd to look for her assailant.
+The reporter, for her part — though visibly shocked — remained professional while the camera was rolling, laughing it off while simultaneously trying to scan the crowd to look for her assailant.

 However, after the incident she let loose on social media.